Abatement

 Disinheritance is when you deliberately exclude someone from your will who would normally expect to inherit from you—such as a child, spouse, or other close family member.

-Dissolution is the legal process of ending a [civil partnership](/glossary/civil-partner) through a court order, equivalent to divorce for married couples, which automatically removes your former partner from your will.
+Dissolution is the legal process of ending a civil partnership through a court order, equivalent to divorce, which removes your former partner from your will.

-Distribution is the final stage of [estate](/glossary/estate) administration where the executor transfers the deceased's assets to beneficiaries after paying all debts, taxes, and expenses—the culmination of months of legal work beneficiaries have been waiting for.
+Distribution is the final stage of estate administration where the executor transfers assets to beneficiaries after paying all debts, taxes, and expenses.

 A dividend is a payment of company profits distributed to shareholders, typically paid regularly as a reward for holding shares in that company.

-Divorce is the legal process that ends a marriage, automatically revoking any gifts to your former [spouse](/glossary/spouse) in your will and removing them as executor unless your will states otherwise.
+Divorce is the legal process that ends a marriage, automatically revoking any gifts to your former spouse in your will and removing them as executor.

-DIY will risks are the legal, financial, and practical problems that can occur when you write a [will](/glossary/will) yourself without professional help, including making your will invalid or causing costly family disputes.
+DIY will risks are the legal and practical problems that occur when you write a will yourself without professional help, potentially making it invalid.

 DNACPR (do not attempt cardiopulmonary resuscitation) is a medical form completed by a doctor stating that CPR should not be attempted if your heart or breathing stops.

-A domain name is the unique internet address (like "yourname.co.uk" or "yourbusiness.com") that you register and renew periodically to direct visitors to your website, acting as your online identity and a transferable digital asset.
+A domain name is the unique internet address (like "yourname.co.uk") that you register to direct visitors to your website and acts as a transferable digital asset.

-Domicile is the country you consider your permanent legal home where you intend to settle long-term, which determines which country's laws apply to your [inheritance](/glossary/inheritance) and estate.
+Domicile is the country you consider your permanent legal home, determining which country's laws apply to your inheritance and estate.

-Domicile of choice is the country you've actively chosen to make your permanent home by living there and intending to remain indefinitely, different from your [domicile of origin](/glossary/domicile-of-origin).
+Domicile of choice is the country you've actively chosen to make your permanent home by living there and intending to remain indefinitely.

 Domicile of origin is the legal "home country" you're automatically assigned at birth based on your parents' domicile, usually your father's if your parents were married.